serverless/serverless/docs/guides/upgrade.md

     logIngestMode: pull
 ```

-### Remove reference to disableAwsSpan and disableHttpSpan
+### Replace reference to disableAwsSpan and disableHttpSpan

 These two options disable the automatic collection of AWS and HTTP Spans in
 traces.
+Previous these options were avilable in `custom.enterprise` in the
-These two options have been deprecated.
-To disable AWS and HTTP Spans,
+`serverless.yml` file.
+These options have been replaced with environment
-monitoring must be disabled completely.
+variables that must be set on the lambda function.

 ```yaml
 custom: